ampproject/amphtml/extensions/amp-date-countdown/0.1/amp-date-countdown.md

 -   Supported values: `days`, `hours`, `minutes`, `seconds`
 -   Default: `days`

+### data-count-up (optional)

+Include this attribute to reverse the direction of the countdown to count up instead.
+Useful to display the time elapsed since a target date in the past.
+To continue the countdown when the target date is in the past, be sure to include the `when-ended` attribute with the `continue` value.
+If the target date is in the future, `amp-date-countdown` will display a decrementing (toward 0) negative value.

 ## Events

 The `amp-date-countdown` component exposes the following event that you can use